14th-Rival/Install-Crack-Confluence/README.md

 sudo ./atlassian-confluence-8.1.3-x64.bin
 ```

-Fourth, just proceed with installation, after the installation is complete do not start the confluence yet!
+Fourth, just proceed with the installation, after the installation is complete do not start the confluence yet!
 ```
 Installation of Confluence 8.1.3 is complete
 Start Confluence 8.1.3 now?